 Pete Hegseth, Trump’s Pentagon pick, faces Senate confirmation hearing

-US senators set to grill Hegseth, who has Republican backing, over contentious past statements and controversies.
+US senators grill Hegseth, who has Republican backing, over contentious past statements and controversies.

-Pete Hegseth, a former Fox News host tapped by United States President-elect Donald Trump to lead the Pentagon, is set to be grilled by lawmakers in his Senate confirmation hearing.
+Pete Hegseth, a former Fox News host tapped by United States President-elect Donald Trump to lead the Pentagon, has come under fire from lawmakers at his Senate confirmation hearing.

-“Culture war” issues, including diversity in the military, are expected to be the focus of the Senate Armed Services Committee hearing on Tuesday for one of the most controversial figures ever nominated to be US secretary of defence.
+“Culture war” issues, including diversity in the military, were expected to be the focus of the Senate Armed Services Committee hearing on Tuesday for one of the most controversial figures ever nominated to be US secretary of defence.

+“Mr Hegseth, I do not believe that you are qualified to meet the overwhelming demands of this job,” Democratic Senator Jack Reed, the committee’s ranking member, said in prepared remarks.

+“The challenge of the Secretary of Defense is to remove partisan politics from the military.
+You propose to inject it.
+This would be an insult to the men and women who have sworn to uphold their own apolitical duty to the Constitution,” Reed said.

 Hegseth’s service in the army national guard is widely viewed as an asset for the job, and he has the support of Trump and the Republican Party.